knskamila/POSIX-fractals/report.md

                 }
 ~~~~~~~~
 ## Computation of of x_n in the iteration step.
-As described above, the formulas aren't hardcoded and the program can calculate the iteration steps for any given exponent value.
+As described above, the root formulas are generated and the program can calculate the iteration steps for any given exponent value.
 Each time step a corresponding value in an iteration matrix – storing the number of steps it took to converge – is incremented.
 ~~~~~~
 while(!converged)
 {
-          arg_struct->it\[ix\]\[jx\]++;
+          arg_struct->it[ix][jx]++;
           d_re = c_1 * re;
           d_im = c_1 * im;
           t1 = re;